micheledelchiaro/BankfullMapper/README.md

 The data for the examples can be downloaded at the following link: https://drive.google.com/drive/folders/1dM2VZWRmLslaq0dfifNAPaci4E1Bd0Pa?usp=drive_link

-To run the tool with your data, just follow the general workflow in the workflow.m script.
+To run the tool with your data, just follow the general workflow in the WORKFLOW.m script.